jzeferino/cake-xamarin-sample/README.md

 ### Aditional notes

-- To use a specific Xamarin account to restore Xamarin Components `./build.sh -ScriptArgs -xamarin_username="youremail@example.com" -xamarin_password="password"`.
+- To use a specific Xamarin account to restore Xamarin Components: `./build.sh -ScriptArgs -xamarin_username="youremail@example.com" -xamarin_password="password"`.
 - To run a specific Task like build only android or ios: `./build.sh -t Build-Android` or `./build.sh -t Build-iOS`.